Domenick97/Java-Grader/README.md

     1. Open Homework.pdf

-    2. Copy all of the information from the pdf into the large text area on the right side.
+    2. Copy all of the information from the pdf into the large text area.

     3. Then click "Grade"

     4. Copy grade and auto-generated comments for missing assignments at the bottom into the grading system.

+    (Optional)

+    5. Click "Clear" to clear the last students input and grade.

+## Features

+### Clear

+The Clear button clears just the input text area and output to reduce mixing up grades between students.

+<b>Note:</b> The assignment names are not cleared.

+### Non-Unicode Characters

+The program will filter out non-Unicode characters from the input when the user clicks the grade button.

+> The assignment names can not include non-Unicode characters.